Minnie Throop England: Early life and education

-Biography

-England was born a native of Lincoln, Nebraska.
-She graduated from Nebraska Wesleyan University, Lincoln, and married a classmate, who became a farmer.
-In 1906, England received her Ph.D. from the University of Nebraska.
-At university, she studied with William George Langworthy Taylor, who published the “Kinetic Theory of Economic Crises” in 1904 in the University of Nebraska University Studies.
-After England graduated from the school, she taught economics as an assistant professor there.
+Career

+After England graduated from the University of Nebraska, she taught economics as an assistant professor there.
+Her dissertation “Church Government and Church Control” was never published, and was unrelated to her later scholarship.

 The majority of England's works were published before 1915.
 Her main scholarly foci were monetary economics and economic fluctuations.
-Her work on crises and cycles appeared after the publication of Irving Fisher's Purchasing Power of Money in 1911.
-During this remarkable period of research on monetary and cycle theory, England published several articles, such as Fisher's Theory of Crises: A Criticism in 1912 and An Analysis of the Crisis Cycle in 1913.
+Her work on crises and cycles appeared after the publication of Irving Fisher's "Purchasing Power of Money" in 1911.
+During this remarkable period of research on monetary and cycle theory, England published several articles, such as "Fisher's Theory of Crises: A Criticism" in 1912 and "An Analysis of the Crisis Cycle" in 1913.
 Her work was recognized by several leading economists such as Fisher and Joseph Schumpeter.
-Although England's research output and her publication of economic articles was on a par with Professors in the same department, she was never promoted due to the political atmosphere of the department during World War I. In 1920, she left the university.

-Research

-Minnie Throop England's dissertation “Church Government and Church Control” was never published, and was unrelated to her later scholarship.
-England's main scholarly interest was monetary economics, economic fluctuations, and analysis of promotion as the cause of crises.
-In England's early research, her work was published in monographs at the University of Nebraska University Studies.
 During 1912 to 1915, she published several articles in the Quarterly Journal of Economics and the Journal of Political Economy.

+Although England's research output and her publication of economic articles was on a par with professors in the same department, she was never promoted due to the political atmosphere of the department during World War I. In 1919, she left the university.

+The present-day Department of Economics and College of Business at University of Nebraska-Lincoln jointly host the England-Clark Conference to highlight emerging research in economics.
+The event is named in part for Dr. Minnie England.

+Written works